 Share purchase options are granted at an exercise price equal to the estimated fair value of the Company's common shares on the date of the grant.
-The Company has a new share option plan ("The Plan") for the benefit of directors, employees, management company employees and consultants of the Company.
+On June 22, 2020, the Company implemented a new Share Option Plan for the benefit of directors, employees, management company employees and consultants of the Company.
 The Plan provides that the directors of the Company may grant options to purchase common shares on terms that the directors may determine.
 The maximum aggregate number of common shares that may be reserved for issuance under the Plan is 10% of the issued and outstanding common shares of the Company at the time of grant.